 (1) Networking: although many of the PIs already know each other, this meeting should be a breeding ground for new fruitful collaborations that go beyond each individual’s specific sub-specialty.
 Over drinks and bitterballen, and an extended poster session in the highly appreciated “Keystone symposium style”, everyone will have the opportunity to share ideas and experiences.

-(2) Exchange of ideas: we provide ample opportunity for junior speakers (PhDs and postdocs) to present their work, either in up to 15 selected oral presentations and/or as posters.
+(2) Exchange of ideas: we provide ample opportunity for junior speakers (PhDs and postdocs) to present their work, either in 12 selected oral presentations and/or as posters.
 In addition, we will invite several world-leading keynote speakers.

 The meeting will be divided into several sessions: